alttch/eva3/doc/quickstart.rst

 ICS has the very powerful and modern :doc:`/iac`.

 Download Modbus PHI modules.
 PHI = PHysical Interface modules, which are used by UC to form drivers.
-When PHI module is loaded, a "default" driver is created automatically, providing the most typical logic for the supported equipment.
+When PHI module is loaded, the "default" driver is created automatically, providing the most typical logic for the supported equipment.

 .. code:: shell